UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using an Ethernet cable and closing background apps are simple ways to significantly reduce lag.

 If you have tried all these steps and still experience high lag, it might be time to upgrade your plan.
-If you’re on DSL or satellite, investigate if fiber is available in your area, as the technology itself is superior for latency.
+If you are currently on DSL or satellite, investigate if a fiber connection is available in your area.

 Eco Edge: Fiber internet is not only the fastest option for low latency; it is also typically more energy-efficient than many legacy copper networks, using significantly less electricity to transmit data over long distances.